XPCK

 File Entry Table

-The file entry table is located at the offset given by infoOffset << 2, with there being fileCount entries - each of size 0xC - with the structure being shown below.
+The file entry table is located at the offset referenced by infoOffset << 2, with there being fileCount entries - each of size 0xC.
 Therefore the size (in bytes) can be calculated as: fileCount * 0xC.
+Aditionally, entries are sorted by their hash value in ascending order when written.

 Structure